Cake raises $5 million for a swipeable mobile browser

 In addition, the company claims that returning a list of links it takes 87 percent longer to get to the first organic listing on their phone than on their desktop.

 In Cake, the idea is to largely eliminate the index page in favor of a swipeable set of search results in various verticals, like web search, image search, video, news, and shopping.
+Pages are pre-loaded for faster results, but Cake tells us it’s not serving Google AMP-based pages (Google’s accelerated mobile pages).

 Instead of returning a link list, the browser just loads the best result, and then allows you to swipe horizontally through other related pages.
 This makes moving through search results quicker, and can even help expose you to results you may not have otherwise clicked.